profgarrett/jsgames/README.md

 # JS Games

 This is a research project from Nathan Garrett.
 It provide a set of Excel tutorials.

+## Todo for SUmmer 2024

+> Fix quote marks for SQL
+> Expand SEARCH/FIND section for text2, focusing on mid + search
+> Hint engine for SQL

 ### Installing

 Install Node.js, MySql, npm, ts-node, and nodemon globally.